lenin-24/Dhaka-University/803/API/JSON web Token.md

 so we got the signature "carpi"

+but the new website (https://43.230.120.10:8443/ ) doesnt let see signature so we cant keep carpi in wordlist so it can match now if if we go to old ( http://crapi.apisec.ai) and go to shop tab and copy that request and see the request token in https://www.jwt.io/ than we can see .

 now my mail is test999.com and want to access srk@gmail.com i need to crack its signature now i cracked my signature which is carpi

 now i need to go to https://www.jwt.io/